-- indications, that the Key Person might not fulfill the criteria; - the initial assessment was inaccurate; - additional or new information which after assessment gives reason to believe that fitness or propriety requirements might not be met anymore by that key person; - the renewal of a contract if the key person is a Management Board member; - significant changes in the duties allocated to the key function; - five years has passed from last assessment.
+- indications, that the Key Person might not fulfill the criteria; - the initial assessment was inaccurate; - additional or new information which after assessment gives reason to believe that fitness or propriety requirements might not be met anymore by that key person; - the renewal of a contract if the key person is a Management Board member; - significant changes in the duties allocated to the key function; - five years have passed since the last assessment.

-The need for re-assessment is monitored regularly.
+The need for reassessment is monitored regularly.